Fear of Flying? How Hypnosis Helps You Overcome Flight Anxiety

 Some improve after one session.
 Others benefit from 2–3 sessions or a combination of live and recorded work.

-No. You’ll be relaxed, but alert, aware, and always in control.
+No. You will be relaxed, but alert, aware, and always in control.

 Testimonials